jake-w-liu/jake-w-liu.github.io/_courses/course_gtd.md

 ### References

-The primary reference for this course is Balanis' "_Advanced Engineering Electromagnetics_", ch.
-13. This chapter offers a concise introduction to the formulation of GO and GTD.
+The primary reference for this course is **Balanis' "_Advanced Engineering Electromagnetics_", Ch.
+13**.
+This chapter offers a concise introduction to the formulation of GO and GTD.

 The following references are also recommended: